Geoff Leonard – biography

 John Barry

-Geoff Leonard (born 25 July 1947) is an authority on the works of composer John Barry, and has co-written three books about him.
+Geoff Leonard is an authority on the works of composer John Barry, and has co-written several books about him.
 He is also an authority on British TV music and has produced several related albums of TV themes.

 He has co-written sleeve-notes for numerous CDs, including those featuring music by Maurice Jarre, Roy Budd, Ron Grainer, John Barry and Adam Faith.